aospapp/aosp/external/deqp/external/vulkancts/README.md

 	git format-patch -o <submission pkg dir> <release tag>..HEAD

-In general, bugfixes and changes to platform-specific code (mostly under `framework/platform`) are allowed.
+Changes to platform-specific code (mostly under `framework/platform`) are allowed.
 The commit message for each change must include a clear description of the change and why it is necessary.

+Bugfixes to the tests are allowed.
+Before being used for a submission, bugfixes must be accepted and merged into the CTS repository.
+`git cherry-pick` is strongly recommended as a method of applying bug fixes.

-Non-porting related changes must be accompanied by a waiver (see below).
+Other changes must be accompanied by a waiver (see below).

 NOTE: When cherry-picking patches on top of release tag, please use `git cherry-pick -x` to include original commit hash in the commit message.